-As of October 2017, there are 31 named funds within the Foundation; each created with a minimum starting balance of $10,000, and each with its own unique, donor-directed purpose.
+Endowment funds have been part of Confederation Centre’s financial portfolio since the first endowment fund was created in 1973 by Bayliss Lee as a memorial to his wife, artist Ann Dow Lee.
+As of 2019, there are 32 named funds within the Foundation, each created with a minimum starting balance of $10,000, and each with its own unique, donor-directed purpose.

 Areas of priority include:

-- Performing Arts: funds support the development of new Canadian theatrical works, classical music performance and education, orchestral integrity of Anne of Green Gables-The Musical™ (4 funds);
+Performing Arts: Funds support the development of new Canadian theatrical works, classical music performance and education, and the orchestral integrity of Anne of Green Gables-The Musical™ (4 funds);

-- Heritage Programming: funds underwrite the annual Symons Medal Lecture and essay contest (2 funds) and the Centre’s important heritage programming;
+Heritage Programming: Funds assist the annual Symons Medal Lecture and essay contest and the Centre’s important heritage programming (3 funds);

-- General Operations: funds are disbursed to strengthen the areas of greatest need to meet current mandate priorities (9 funds).
+General Operations: Funds are disbursed to strengthen the areas of greatest need to meet current mandate priorities (10 funds).

 Board of Directors

 The Foundation has its own Board of Directors, separate from Confederation Centre of the Arts.
-The mandate of the Foundation Board is management and oversight of the endowment funds entrusted by generous donors.
-Directors conduct an annual review of all Foundation policies and are guided by a strategic five-year operational plan.
+The mandate of the Foundation Board is to manage and and oversee the endowment funds entrusted by generous donors.
+Directors establish, and conduct regular reviews of, all Foundation policies and are guided by a strategic five-year operational plan.

 – Frederick E. Hyndman (Chair)